+The AS300RX will accept up to 2 telephone numbers per AS200TX transmitter.
 The telephone numbers can be a mixture of mobile and land lines.
 Only mobile phones will be able to acknowledge an alarm message.
-If no telephone numbers are set for the individual transmitters, no alarm call will be made when this transmitter alarms apart from RxTel1.
-If any telephone numbers are entered into the relevant transmitter, only these number will be telephoned.
+If no telephone numbers are set for the individual transmitter, no alarm call will be made when this transmitter alarms.

-When an alarm is activated at the receiver from a transmitter it will telephone number 1 then number 2 and finally telephone number 3 of the alarming transmitter.
-A delay of 3 minutes is allowed between telephone 1, telephone 2 and telephone 3 for the recipient of the call to acknowledge the alarm.
-Example if only telephone number 2 was entered for Transmitter 6, when the alarm is activated on Transmitter No 6 telephone number 2 will be phoned 3 minutes after the alarm is activated at the AS300RX receiver.
+When an alarm is activated at the receiver from a transmitter it will telephone number 1 then number 2 of the alarming transmitter.
+A delay of 3 minutes is allowed between telephone 1 and telephone 2 for the recipient of the call to acknowledge the alarm.

-When the text has been acknowledged no more calls are made and all recipients of the alarm text will receive a further text to alert them that the alarm has been acknowledged.
-This acknowledged text will contain the telephone number of the acknowledger.
+When the call has been acknowledged no more calls are made and all recipients of the alarm call will receive a further call to alert them that the alarm has been acknowledged.
+This acknowledged call will contain the telephone number of the acknowledger.

-If the alarm call is not acknowledged the transmitter telephone number sequence will be texted the with the alarm message.
-To minimise cost and annoyance of these calls if the alarm text is not acknowledged, the time interval between each repeat call sequence is 60 minutes.
+If the alarm call is not acknowledged the two telephone numbers will be repeated with the alarm message.
+To minimise cost and annoyance of these calls if the alarm text is not acknowledged, the time interval between each repeat call is 60 minutes.